gakonst/ethers-rs/ethers-providers/README.md

 # Websockets

 The crate has support for WebSockets via Tokio.
+Please ensure that you have the "ws" and "rustls" / "openssl" features enabled if you wish to use WebSockets.

 ```
 # async fn foo() -> Result<(), Box<dyn std::error::Error>> {